PolicyMe vs. Traditional Insurers: Comparison Guide

 For adults aged 25–45, PolicyMe’s accelerated underwriting results in competitive premiums for term life insurance, with average rates close to or below the industry average.

-Who PolicyMe is best for
+Who PolicyMe term life insurance is ideal for

-If you’re in that group and in search of convenient and affordable coverage, PolicyMe is likely among the best life insurance companies for you.
-PolicyMe is an especially good fit for parents, with unique built-in benefits you won’t find from traditional insurers.
+If you’re in search of convenient and affordable coverage, PolicyMe is likely among the best life insurance companies for you.

 - Couples: Couples who apply for life insurance together are eligible for a 10% discount on each policy in the first year.

-No single insurance provider has the best policy offerings for every customer.
 While PolicyMe serves the needs of a wide range of Canadians, including seniors, smokers, those with pre-existing conditions, and more, some clients may want to compare our offerings with those of other providers to see if there’s a better match:

-- Those seeking life insurance with investment components: PolicyMe doesn’t offer whole or universal life insurance policies because we don’t believe they’re a good investment for the vast majority of Canadians.
+Those seeking life insurance with investment components: PolicyMe doesn’t offer whole or universal life insurance policies because we don’t believe they’re a good investment for the vast majority of Canadians.
 If you have a high net worth and have exhausted all other retirement savings mechanisms, a policy like this may hold value for you—but PolicyMe is focused on life insurance, not niche savings strategies.

 How to choose the right insurance company for you